Custom House Dublin 1

 The exterior of the Bank of Ireland building in Dublin.
 Photo: Gareth Byrne for Failte Ireland.

-Aras an Uachtaráin – this is the official residence of the President of Ireland, Michael D. Higgins.
+Aras an Uachtaráin is the official residence of President Michael D. Higgins and his wife.

 This beautiful Palladian mansion, located on the grounds of Phoenix Park, was built in 1751 as a home for the Phoenix Park ranger, Nathaniel Clements.